 Leslie Harris is a professor of history at Northwestern University.
 She is the coeditor, with Ira Berlin, of Slavery in New York and the coeditor, with Daina Ramey Berry, of Slavery and Freedom in Savannah.
 Harris has focused on complicating the ideas we all hold about the history of African Americans in the United States; and finding ways to communicate these new ideas to the general public.

 This virtual event is free and open to the public.
-Life of a Klansman is available for purchase online at A Capella Books.
+Life of a Klansman is available for purchase online at A Cappella Books.

 Promotional language provided by publisher.